-- Primary objectives of your call center? — You need to determine what kind of calls you want to handle, inbound or outbound, or maybe both.
-Furthermore, you need to assess how your current communication is done to choose the most functional solution.
+- Primary objectives of your call center? — Determine what sort of calls you are going to handle, inbound or outbound, or maybe both.
+Furthermore, you must assess how current communication is done to choose the most functional solution.

 - On-premises or cloud? — If you have the right hardware, you might want to use an on-premise solution.
-However, do keep in mind that regular updates, upgrading your equipment, and even ongoing technical support from your specialists is a pricey endeavor.
-If you don’t have any specific requirements for the server location, your best bet is to use a cloud.
+However, do keep in mind that regular updates, upgrading equipment, and even ongoing technical support from specialists are pricey endeavors.
+If there are no specific requirements for the server location, your finest bet is to use cloud contact center technology.

-- Will you be able to scale the solution? — As we already mentioned, opening new locations with an on-premise system will cost you a lot.
-Cloud options are much more flexible in this sense.
-Analyze your needs and your growth rate to determine which one you should go with.
-Also, pay attention to how quickly additional licenses can be activated during the seasonal increase in the number of call center agents and whether it will require additional customization by the developer.
+- Determine your abilities — As we already mentioned, opening new locations with a traditional solution will cost you a lot.
+Cloud options are much more flexible.
+Analyze your necessities and growth rate to determine which one is suitable.
+Also, pay attention to how fast additional licenses are activated during the seasonal increase in the number of employees and whether it will require additional customization.

-- Is extra hardware/software required? — To create a faultless infrastructure for your call center software using on-premise solutions, you will still need additional software licenses (like pricey Microsoft Windows server licenses, DB, etc.) or multiple servers.
-Cloud solutions don’t need any of that to work smoothly.
+- Is extra hardware/software required? — To create a faultless contact center infrastructure for your on-premise contact center technology, you will still need additional software licenses (like pricey Microsoft Windows server licenses, DB, etc.) or multiple servers.
+For the cloud-based solution, it is not necessary to purchase additional software or hardware.

-- Is a vendor ready to add extra functions to meet your needs? — Sometimes your needs can be so specific that no software will be able to handle them.
-Make sure your platform of choice allows for modifications and find out whether the vendor is ready to put in extra work to fulfill your requirements.
+- Is a vendor ready to add extra functions to meet your needs? — Sometimes your requirements are too specific so no software will be able to handle them.
+Make sure your platform of choice allows for modifications and find out whether the cloud contact center provider is ready to put in extra work to fulfill requirements.

-- What other business solutions do you already employ? — Make sure that your platform of choice can integrate with your current business tools.
-You don’t want your agents to work with a dozen individual business solutions to answer a single customer query.
+- What other business solutions do you already employ? — Make sure that your platform of choice can integrate with current business tools.
+Don`t make your agents use a dozen individual business solutions to answer a single customer query.